simplytim42/researchAndWriting/Writing/HTML/wheres-your-head-at.md

 This self-closing tag provides a single data point via the combination of two of its attributes.
 The `name` attribute is used to provide document-level metadata and **must** be complimented by the `content` attribute for its value.
 The `http-equiv` attribute simulates an HTTP response header.
-`name="author"`, `name="application-name"` and `name="keywords"` don't seem to be useful anymore so I won't be using them in a rush.
+`name="author"`, `name="application-name"` and `name="keywords"` don't seem to be useful any more so I won't be using them in a rush.
 Let's go through some common use cases:

 ### `name="description"`